 Boundaries go both ways.
 Be mindful of others' needs and limits during the holiday season.

-• Ask for preferences: Instead of assuming, check in about how they’d like to celebrate.
+- Ask for preferences: Instead of assuming, check in about how they would like to celebrate.

 Mutual respect for boundaries strengthens relationships and creates a more harmonious holiday experience.